Neradoc/Circuitpython_Keyboard_Layouts/PICODUCKY.md

 Download the `py` zip, named `circuitpython-keyboard-layouts-py-XXXXXXXX.zip`

-**NOTE: You can use the mpy version targetting the version of Circuitpython that is on the device, but on Raspberry Pi Pico you don't need it - they only reduce file size and memory use on load, which the pico has plenty of.**
+**NOTE: You can use the mpy format targetting the version of Circuitpython that is on the device (6 or 7), but on Raspberry Pi Pico you don't need it - it only reduces file size and RAM used for loading the library, which the pico has plenty of.**

 ## If your language/layout is not in the bundle

-Try the online generator, it should get you a zip file with the bundles for yout language
+Try the online generator, it should be able to generate a zip file with the modules for your language.

 https://www.neradoc.me/layouts/